Restrictions on geographic data in China: GPS shift problem

 Some map providers, such as Here, choose to also offset their satellite imagery layer to match the GCJ-02 street map.

 Google has worked with Chinese location-based service provider AutoNavi since 2006 to source its maps in China.

 Google uses GCJ-02 data for the street map, but does not shift the satellite imagery layer, which continues to use WGS-84 coordinates, with the benefit that WGS-84 positions can still be overlaid correctly on the satellite image (but not the street map).
 Google Earth also uses WGS-84 to display the satellite imagery.

 Overlaying GPS tracks on Google Maps and any street maps sourced from Google.com via its API, will lead to a similar display offset problem, because GPS tracks use WGS-84, and Google Maps uses GCJ-02.
 The issue has been reported numerous times on the Google Product Forums since 2009, with 3rd party applications emerging to fix it.
 Data sets with offsets for large lists of Chinese cities existed for sale.
 The problem was observed as early as 2008, and the causes were unclear, with (misguided) speculation that imported GPS chips were tampered with code that caused incorrect reporting of coordinates.

 Hong Kong and Macau

 Under One Country Two Systems, legislation in mainland China does not apply in Hong Kong and Macau SARs and there are no similar restrictions in the SARs.
 Therefore, the GPS shift problem does not apply.
-However, at the border between the SARs and mainland China, the data shown by online maps are broken where the shifted data and correct data overlap.
-This poses problems to users travelling across the border, especially visitors not aware of the issue.
+However, at the border between the SARs and mainland China, the data shown by online maps, such as Google Maps, are broken where the shifted data and correct data overlap.
+This poses problems to users travelling across the border, especially visitors unaware of the issue.